NeowayLabs/pyvaultone/README.md

 You need a valid Vault One credential to use this library.
 The username and the password must be encoded in base64 format and must be set to the following environment variables: VAULT_ONE_API_USERNAME, VAULT_ONE_API_PASSWORD and VAULT_ONE_API_BASE_URL.

+For more information about Vault One, you can check it out here: https://vaultone.com/

 These interactions are read-only, thus this library will not implement write operations using the VaultOne API.
 The necessary API endpoints are the following:
   - Obtaining an access token to the API;
   - Retrieving credentials based on a filter that identifies the credential;